graygnuorg/pound/README.md

  make
 ```

-The first time you run this command, it can take considerable time, if
+When building from a git clone, the first run of this command can take
-you are compiling with `OpenSSL` 1.1 or earlier.
-That's because it
+considerable time, if you are compiling with `OpenSSL` 1.1 or earlier.
-involves generating DH parameters.
-This step is not necessary for
+That's because it involves generating DH parameters.
+This step is not
-`OpenSSL` 3.0.
+necessary for `OpenSSL` 3.0.

 ## Testing

-Testing a reverse proxy in general, and __pound__ in particular is not
+Testing a reverse proxy in general, and __pound__ in particular, is not
 a trivial task.
 Testsuite in __pound__ was implemented quite recently
 and is still somewhat experimental.
 Notwithstanding this, it has
 already helped to discover several important bugs that lurked in the